DracosFire2023/video-generator/README.md

 # Frontend Video Generator

-A powerful, open-source video generator built with React, Vite and modern web technologies.
+A powerful, open-source video generator built with love, React, Vite and modern web technologies.
 Create videos directly in your browser using open-source video libraries.

 ## 🚀 Features